Scholarships & Student Financial Aid

 Mission: Nepal Youth Foundation (NYF) is a U.S. based nonprofit that works to provide Nepal's most impoverished children what should be every child's birthright: freedom, health, shelter and education.

-Results: Since 1990, 40,000 children and youth have been served by our programs, and 62,000 adults have benefitted from our awareness and education programs regarding health, nutrition and children's rights.
+Since 1990, 50,000 children and youth have been served by our programs, and 66,000 adults have benefitted from our awareness and education programs regarding health, nutrition and children's rights.

 Special highlights include:

-Ending "Kamlari" child slavery - Since launching our campaign to end the Kamlari system of indentured servitude in 2000, NYF has freed over 12,000 girls who had been forced to work as domestic slaves.
+Ending "Kamlari" child slavery - Since the campaign in 2000, NYF has freed over 12,700 girls who had been forced to work as domestic slaves.
 Additionally, nearly 7,000 freed Kamlari are now participating in 41 business co-ops in Western Nepal and another 4,974 are attending school or college.

 Vocational Education and Career Counseling –In FY16, 373 young people completed vocational and technical skills training.
 More than 80% of our graduates are now employed, a remarkable achievement considering that nearly half of all Nepalis are unemployed.

 Nutritional Rehabilitation Homes (NRH) - Since 1998, we've established 16 NRHs throughout Nepal.
 In FY16, our nutrition staff screened 7,874 children at 13 medical outreach camps held throughout the country.
 While the children received medical checkups, 3,500 mothers and caretakers attended classes on health, sanitation and good nutrition.
-To ensure sustainability, we have already transferred the management of eight of the NRHs to the government.
+To ensure sustainability, we have already transferred the management of eleven of the NRHs to the government.